- Blog >

 In essence, while a secure network shields your data from prying eyes, an unsecured network leaves it out in the open, making it crucial to choose your connections wisely.

-The Risks of Using Unsecured Networks
+Key Risks of Unsecured Networks

 When you connect to an unsecured network, you’re essentially sharing that space with anyone else in range.
 It’s like putting your private conversations on speakerphone in a crowded room: everyone nearby can hear it, including people who may want to use that information against you.